Williloo/sus1531/README.md

     * You should have regular standups and be able to demonstrate evidence of this to your tutor.

     * For this iteration, you will need to collectively make a minimum of **12 merge requests** into `master`.

-3. Produce a short report, `planning.pdf` containing a simplified approach to understanding user problems, and developing requirements for future iterations of Toohak.
-    * You will interview users of existing quiz platforms like Toohak to identify their requirements.
-You will create user stories, a use case, and validate these requirements with the users you interviewed.

-    * You will not need to develop or implement these features.

 ### 🐶 3.2.
 Storing data